The Maumelle Police Department is currently accepting applications for Entry/Lateral Police Officer. To apply online, please follow link listed below:

 Entry/Lateral Police Officer Application

-The written exam is Saturday, January 28, 2023 at 9:00 AM (CST) at the Jess Odom Community Center - 1100 Edgewood Drive, Maumelle, AR 72113 in the South Room.
-Candidates must arrive no later than 9:00 AM to participate in the examination.
-We will not make exceptions for those arriving after 9:00 AM.
+Candidates must arrive no later than the start time to participate in the examination.
+We will not make exceptions for those arriving after testing begins.

 Community Notification: